What is parent coaching?

 Do I need to live in the United States?

 No!
 Parent Coaching is an international service.
 As long as you have a phone or internet access, and a desire to work on your parenting, we can work together!
 I have an international booking program, so you can see my availability in your time zone.

 I am happy to work with any family member who is present during our call.
 These are family issues, after all.
 However, your time and money are valuable and I would encourage you to consider trying to have at least one or two meetings without the children.
 This will give you time to vent, think and process without interruption.
 I know it is challenging to find time without the kids around, so let's talk about scheduling a time works best for you.

 Can We Talk on the Phone Instead?

-Yes.
-If you would rather not meet online, if do not have access to a webcam, or if you have limited internet service, we can meet for coaching over the phone.
+I prefer video sessions whenever possible so we can see each other face-to-face.
+However, if you do not have access to a webcam or if you have limited internet service, we can meet for coaching over the phone.
 Please request this specifically when making your appointment.

 Can we meet in person?

 Yes!
 I offer in-person sessions for parents in the St. Louis, Missouri area.
 We can meet at a neutral location (such as Starbucks) or in your home.
 A travel fee of $.57/mile will be added to the cost of our sessions.

 Parent Coaching is a relationship focused on helping you become the parent you want to be for your children.
 My role is to provide education, support, and encouragement as you begin to implement new strategies and techniques in your home.
 While my background as a mental health therapist and my continuing education in the field of positive parenting provide me with an expertise in this area, you are the expert on your child.
 We will work as a team to find the solutions that work for you and your family.